roberts-b/oracle-deployment-app/README.md

 * Then you can call electron-packager directly with any commands you choose

 If you want to test the production build (In case you think Babili might be breaking something) after running `npm run build` you can then call `npm run prod`.
 This will cause electron to load off of the `dist/` build instead of looking for the webpack-dev-server instance.
 Electron will launch automatically after compilation.

+To compile oracleDb driver you can run install_oracledb_for_electron.bat script, for compilation to succeed you must have folder with oracle instant client created in root folder of project